inokawa/remark-docx/README.md

   .use(docx, { plugins: [imagePlugin()] });
 ```

-When we embed `svg` to docx, it also requires `png` image for compatibility reason.
+When we embed `svg` to docx, it also requires `png` image since legacy Word can't render `svg`.
 On browser, this plugin generate it automatically.
 On other enviroment like Node.js, please implement `fallbackSvg` prop.

 ```javascript
 import sharp from "sharp";